foundriesio/docs/source/reference-manual/security/factory-registration-ref.rst

    Because devices are created on-the-fly, the backend maintains a deny-list for device UUIDs that get deleted.
 This can lead to confusion when trying to re-use a denied UUID for Factories using HSMs.
-The standard lmp-device-register flow with Foundries backend will remove the denied device.
+The standard ``lmp-device-register`` flow with the Foundries.io backend will remove the denied device.
 However, in the "fully detached" scenario, a user will need to manage the deny list themselves.
 The deny list can be managed with: